-SCG was provided with a preliminary site plan for the proposed development, prepared by Van Dam Engineering.
-Based on this plan (BK-A0.1), the site will be developed with one (1) maintenance building, $15,000\pm$ ft2 in size, located in the southeastern area of the site.
-The building will be surrounded by asphaltic concrete pavements in the parking and driving lanes, Portland cement concrete pavements in the truck parking area, and limited areas of concrete flatwork and landscape planters throughout.
+A preliminary site plan (Scheme 1) prepared by HPA Architecture was provided to our office.
+Based on this plan, the site will be developed with one (1) new warehouse, 452,000± ft2 in size, located in the central area of the site.
+Dock-high doors will be constructed along a portion of the east building wall.
+The building is expected to be surrounded by asphaltic concrete pavements in the parking and drive areas, Portland cement concrete pavements in the truck court areas, and limited areas of concrete flatwork and landscape planters throughout.

 Detailed structural information has not been provided.
-It is assumed that the new building will be a single-story structure of tilt-up concrete construction, typically supported on conventional shallow foundation systems with concrete slab-on-grade floors.
-Based on the assumed construction, maximum column and wall loads are expected to be on the order of 100 kips and 4 to 6 kips per linear foot, respectively.
+It is assumed that the new building will be a single-story structure of tilt-up concrete construction, supported on a conventional shallow foundation system with a concrete slab-on-grade floor.
+Based on the assumed construction, maximum column and wall loads are expected to be on the order of 100 kips and 4 to 7 kips per linear foot, respectively.

 No significant amounts of below grade construction, such as basements or crawl spaces, are expected to be included in the proposed development.
-Based on the assumed topography, cuts and fills of up to 7 to $10\pm$ feet are expected to be necessary to achieve the proposed site grades.
+Based on the assumed topography, cuts and fills of up to 3 to 4± feet are expected to be necessary to achieve the proposed site grades.